 Start seeds 6 to 8 weeks before last frost.
+Sow seeds ¼" deep.
+Lightly press into soil surface and cover.
 Provide warm and moist conditions to get the seed to germinate.
-Lightly press into soil surface and cover.
-Seeds are slower and more erratic in their germination than tomatoes.
+Germination 14-21 days.
 Once seeds have 1 to 2 true leaves begin to fertilize with weak solution on a weekly basis.
-Plant out once all danger of frost has passed.
-Plants should be spaced 24 inches apart
+Transplant outdoors 24" apart in rows 36" apart.
+Sunberries tolerate a wide variety of climates and conditions, but do not tolerate frost.

 Sunberrys are light feeders and do not require much fertilization.
-Plant in a full sun location.
+Plants are self-supporting, but sprawl over a large area.
+Cage or trellis when space is limited.

-Once berries turn a deep purple/black color they are ready for harvest.
+Once berries turn a deep purple/black colour they are ready for harvest.

 Sunberries are susceptible to flea beetle damage on the leaves.
 They can be controlled with a rotenone dust.
 Once the plants are large the flea beetle damage does not affect yield.